You've been awarded an AAT licence: what next?

 You may be asked to submit your CPD records to AAT for monitoring.
 You must ensure that you comply with these requests promptly.

-You must renew your licence annually; AAT will remind you when this is due.
-You can renew your licence online which will take about 15 minutes.
-You will need to update us about your self-employed business and confirm compliance with professional indemnity insurance, CPD, continuity of practice, anti money laundering requirements.
-You must also complete the ‘fit and proper’ declarations.
-As part of the renewal application you will be able to apply to add services to your licence.
+You must renew your licence annually by completing the licence annual declaration and paying your fee.
+We will contact you when this is due.
+Your licence annual declaration requires you to update us about your self-employed business and confirm compliance with professional indemnity insurance, CPD, continuity of practice and anti-money laundering requirements.
+You must also complete the "fit and proper" declarations.
+You will be able to apply to add services to your licence.

-Failure to renew your licence by the date prescribed by AAT will result in the expiry of your licence.
+Failure to complete your licence annual declaration or pay the fee by the date prescribed by AAT will result in the expiry of your licence.
 If your licence expires you will no longer be permitted to provide bookkeeping or accountancy services to clients.

 You must ensure your AAT annual membership and licence fees are paid by the due date (or you have a direct debit set up).
 AAT will remind you when your fees are due.
 We cannot issue a new licence until your fees have been paid or you have a direct debit arrangement in place.